XiaoTianFan/portfolio-beta/README.md

 This ensures API keys are never exposed to the browser.

+**CORS Configuration**:

+- In production, API endpoints only accept requests from `beta.xiaotianfanx.com`
+- In local development, all localhost origins are allowed

 ## Philosophy

 This approach acknowledges that meaning is constructed through interaction.
 By letting the agent select, we embrace uncertainty and possibility—trusting in the capacity of intelligent systems to make meaningful connections, see patterns we might miss, and curate experiences that are both surprising and deeply relevant, while remaining aware of the system's limitations and our own agency in the process.